 For an interesting story about meaningless price fluctuations, make sure to put in a question in the comment box below and i’ll tell you a story which will blow your mind.

-As we can see, when trading and reading price action, a 4hr candle will offer us much more information, have filtered out any meaningless noise in the market, and have a cleaner look and feel to it than any 1min, 3min or 5min chart.
+As we can see, when trading and reading price action, a 4hr candle will offer us much more information, and have a cleaner look and feel to it than any 1min, 3min or 5min chart.
 This will make it easier for you in your learning process as you’ll be making decisions off of less false signals, more information and cleaner charts.

 The 1hr, 4hr and daily time frames will have a greater communicative value about direction, clear support/resistance levels, what is a key rejection, who’s in control, while filtering out noise and meaningless order flow and price action.
-This will give you less confusing signals, teach you how to be patient with your trading, along with reading 1, 2 and 3 bar patterns.
+This will give you less confusing information in the beginning, and teach you how to be patient with your trading.

 Once you have developed your skills, have some experience and confidence under your belt, it’s really up to you from there how you want to trade, whether it be on the smaller time frames (1min – 30mins) or larger time frames (1hr, 4hr and daily).
 At that point, it’s a question of style and life-style.